pmdz/smite/README.md

 Simple RPC-like messaging library based on ZMQ.

-For more examples please take a look at tests.py.
+For more examples please take a look at tests.py file, which contains integration tests.

 Basic example
 -------------